mikelevins/bard/doc/kernel-tutorial.md

 is nil the thread is finished** and those values are its result.
 There is no halt instruction because thread termination already is one.

+A parent is nil only at the bottom of a thread's chain -- the frame the thread was started with.
+Every frame `op_CALL` builds gets the caller as its parent, so an ordinary return always has somewhere to go.
+The one case worth remembering is that `op_TAILCALL` hands the callee *the caller's* parent, so a tail call made from a thread's base frame gives the callee a nil parent, and that callee's return is what ends the thread.

 **`op_RECV k`** — pop the count; adjust the values beneath it to exactly `k`, padding with `nothing` and discarding extras.